1 Corinthians Chapter 5 Summary

 5. Why is the recommended action for this man to be "removed from the congregation" (HCSB)?
 How does this underscore a process for dealing with unrepentant sin in the church?
 How does this passage reflect the teachings of Jesus in Matthew 18?

 6. What role do "boasting" (HCSB) and "pride" (HCSB) play in tolerating the sin of this particular man?
-How might pride in your life lead you to accepting or tolerating something that God calls sin?
+How might pride in your life lead you to accept or tolerate something that God calls sin?

 7. On what basis does Paul have the authority to command the church to turn over this man to Satan and remove him from the congregation?
 How does his position as an apostle impact his relationship with this church?